VarshaArunn/Cyclistic/README.md

 * **Total # of trips and average length of trip per rider type per month, day, and hour of day**
 * **Most Popular Start and End Stations per rider type**

-All SQL queries can be found [here](https://github.com/tuckertrost/Cyclistic-Case-Study/blob/main/DataAnalysis.sql)
+All SQL queries can be found [here](https://github.com/VarshaArunn/DataAnalysisSQL/commit/9053e95dd4b3dd6b15983606f34f07b2f92bbf0a)

-After pulling the specified data with my queries, I noticed a few things right off the bat:
+Upon extracting the designated data using my queries, I promptly observed a few noteworthy aspects:
 * Members had around a million more trips in 2022 than causl riders.
 * Causal riders trips on average lasted around double the length of members
 * The summer months had peak activity for both casual and member riders.